softwarefactory-project/sf-docs/docs/operator/elk_operator.rst

 - admin - the superuser in Kibana.
 It has all permissions to manage the Kibana and Elasticsearch cluster
 - kibanaserver - this user is used by Kibana service to connect to the Elasticsearch
 - logstash - dedicated user to communicate logstash service to the Elasticsearch
-- repoxplorer - user that is used by RepoXplorer to connect to the ES cluster
 - curator - user that is used by curator service to 'clean-up' the index
 - kibana - a read-only user.
 This user shows on the login page